 Age-related macular degeneration (AMD) is a deterioration or breakdown of the eye’s macula.
 The macula is a small area in the middle of the retina.
 The macula is the part of the retina that is responsible for your central vision, allowing you to see fine details clearly.

-There are two types of macular degeneration: the dry and wet forms.
+There are two distinct types of macular degeneration: the dry and wet forms.

 If you have the dry form, it is very important to monitor your eyesight.
 If you ever notice any changes, call your ophthalmologist right away.
 We strongly recommend taking eye vitamins such as I-Caps, Ocuvite, or PreserVision.
 These vitamins contain the nutrients your retina needs to help slow down the disease.

 The most effective treatment is to inject medicine into the back of your eye.
-Medicines such as Avastin, Lucentis, and Eylea are designed to slow the progression of the disease.
+Medicines such as Avastin, Lucentis, Eylea and Vabysmo are designed to slow the progression of the disease.
 Molecules in the medicines “latch” onto growth hormones and help prevent bleeding.